Developer Guide

 remember where he last left off when they revisit the book.

-, all of which are implemented as
+Currently, Progress contains 3 public attributes: volume, chapter and page, all of which are implemented as

-objects.
+separate String objects.
 While these attributes can be empty, at least one of them must not be empty.

-with Progress = null
+Bookmark with Progress = null.

 The valid range of values for the 3 attributes are as follows: